s1n4/Taeniurus/README.md

 When you're identified, you can change the user and the password with the `!cguser` and the `!passwd` commands:
 `!cguser newuser`, `!passwd newpassword`

-Taeniurus takes commands from irc and finds the code of the command in the _cmds.cfg_ file then, it will run the code with _exec_ statement.
+Taeniurus checks commands from irc and executes their codes that are stored in _cmds.cfg_ file.

 > It works with the ConfigParser module that is used to parsing configuration files like _.cfg, .ini_